drachenwald/insulae-draconis/library/useful-resources/findingalocalgroup.md

 {% include group-contacts.html groupslug="Insulae Draconis-Cluain Óir" %}

-<h3><a name="kingeslake">Kingeslake</a></h3>
-Kingeslake is an Irish College, based in Athlone Institute of Technology in the Barony of Eplaheimr

-{% include group-contacts.html groupslug="Insulae Draconis-Kingeslake" %}

 <h2><a name="glenrathlin">Glen Rathlin</a></h2>
 Glen Rathlin is an Irish Shire, covering Northern Ireland and the counties of Monaghan, Cavan and Donegal